Learn about new developments that affect Kiwis moving to Australia - join our newsletter.

 You also need to bring any two of the following documents:

 When we applied, we took along our new lease and the transit document for our shipped goods.
 There are quite a few Medicare offices in each state, so you shouldn’t find it too difficult to locate one reasonably close to you.
-The full list is here.
+Find your nearest Medicare office.

 If you can, we recommend going along to apply for your Medicare card during the week, as weekends are very busy and can mean a long wait.
 But once you do get to the front of the queue, it doesn’t take long for a staff member to check and approve your application.
 You will be given a temporary Medicare card until your real one(s) arrive in the mail, usually within a week.